Let us demystify eight superfoods so you can embrace the benefits in no time.

 Goji berries are believed to have anti-ageing and anti-cancer benefits.
 They help your immune system, kidneys, liver and eyesight.
 A preliminary study suggests they may have beneficial effects on depression and anxiety.

-While traditionally used in China in soups and tea, goji berries can be enjoyed in trail mixes, added to granola, muffins, in smoothies or simply sprinkled over desserts.
+While traditionally used in China in soups and tea, goji berries can be enjoyed in trail mixes, added to granola, muffins, smoothies or simply sprinkled over desserts.

 Rich in: protein, fibre, vitamins, antioxidants, minerals and omega-3.